adhocteam/ca-alert/README.md

 We run tests for the front-end via [Mocha](https://mochajs.org/) as a test runner and Istanbul's [NYC](https://github.com/istanbuljs/nyc) tool for code coverage.
 Both can be triggered from the [Makefile](https://github.com/adhocteam/ca-alert/blob/master/web/Makefile) with `make test` and `make coverage`, for testing and code coverage, respectively.
 Front-end testing makes heavy use of Airbnb's [Enzyme](https://github.com/airbnb/enzyme) library to isolate and test individual React components.
 Using Enzyme, components can be [mounted](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L9), their [state altered](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L10), and then the [virtual DOM can be inspected](https://github.com/adhocteam/ca-alert/blob/master/web/test/signin_spec.js#L20) to make sure it meets the test conditions.
 Tests were developed alongside the features they verify and were run automatically by CodeShip on each push to GitHub.

 We performed manual 508 compliance testing.
-For an actual product, we also write automated tests.
+See [Design README](https://github.com/adhocteam/ca-alert/tree/master/design).
+For an actual product, we would also write automated tests.

 ### The server-side Rails API